SahilPaul88/Django_WebProject/README.md

-# An Online Web Application for using and configuring a  Real Estate Website.
+# An Online Web Application for a real estate agency.